• Home

 Trying Something New with this End Table Makeover: Stenciling

 Tabletops painted one solid color tend to be bland and boring.
-I decided to add a bit of detail with one of the brand new stencils Dixie Belle released last week.
+I decided to add a bit of detail with a stencil.

 This stencil is called “Trippy Blocks.”
 I couldn’t wait to use it, but I should mention that I have very little experience using stencils, and that is way out of my comfort zone!